pwittchen/ReactiveNetwork/CONTRIBUTING.md

 ----------------------------------

-This is tiny library, so I would avoid overcomplicating it, but if you think a new feature would be useful, make this project better, then create a new issue.
+This is tiny library, so I would avoid overcomplicating it, but if you think a new feature would be useful and make this project better, then create a new issue.
 After that, we can discuss it and work on a Pull Request.

 Want to create a Pull Request?